LoginRadius/engineering-portal/content/software-development-engineer-in-test/index.md

 ---
-title: "The SDET - Future of Testing"
+title: "The Upcoming Future of Software Testers and SDETs in 2021"
 date: "2021-03-12"
 coverImage: "cover.png"
 author: "Rakesh Pareek"
 tags: ["SDET", "SDET vs Automation Engineer"]
-description: "A brief overview about the requirement of SDET role in the software industry and its responsibility."
+description: "A brief overview about the upcoming future of software testers and SDETs and the requirement of SDET role and responsibility in 2021."
 ---

 **SDET**  stands for Software Development Engineer in Test, QA Engineer, or Testers.
 On the other hand, it can be a manual tester or Automation Engineer who does not participate in software development.
 SDET is often involved in developing testing-friendly code that is useful in scripting test cases or designing automation solutions.
 SDET is also engaged in the design, processes, and functionality level decisions of the software product.